- To engage the audience

 Props Can Be Used With Slides to Draw the Audience’s Attention

 Daniel Kraft demonstrates the Marrow Minor.
 He uses four props, slides, and a video in four minutes.
 Watch as he masterfully negotiates all his visuals while maintaining a conversational tone with the audience.
 This is a wonderful illustration of how to use multiple types of visuals in a speech.

-Business Insider Looked at 10 Wild Props Used by Congressional Members that I thought you would enjoy.
-(My personal favorite is Reagan riding a velociraptor–I included it here for your viewing pleasure) Watch this short video clip as Republican Senator Mike Lee makes fun of the Green New Deal using Reagan on a dinosaur, Star Wars, and Sharknado.
+Business Insider looked at 10 Wild Props Used by Congressional Members that I thought you would enjoy.
+My personal favorite is Reagan riding a velociraptor–I included it here for your viewing pleasure.
+Watch this short video clip as Republican Senator Mike Lee makes fun of the Green New Deal using Reagan on a dinosaur, Star Wars, and Sharknado.